…And other questions about comparing security camera resolutions, such as 4K vs 4MP, that you’ve been dying to have answered

 How does my camera’s resolution effect storage space?

 As the resolution of your security cameras increase, so will the amount of hard drive storage space needed to retain the video.
 Conversely, as resolution increases, the number of hours of video that can be saved on the same amount of hard drive space will decrease.
 This is the fundamental relationship between resolution and storage that has existed since the dawn of the digital age.

 When stored using the same video codec (an electronic circuit or software that compresses or decompresses digital video) a 4MP image uses roughly twice as much storage space as a 2MP image, while a 4K(8MP) image takes up twice as much storage space as a 4MP image.
 1080p uses half the space of a 4MP and 720p uses half of the space of a 1080p image.

 To put this in the simplest terms, higher resolution security cameras contain more pixels per individual image they capture, images with more pixels take more storage space on your hard drive.
 Should you find yourself needing to store more video, perhaps you decide you need to retain months of video, and not weeks as you initially believed, you would simply need to add more hard drives to your Network Video Recorder (NVR).

 Our free one-hour site visit and consultation is the ideal opportunity for you to discuss your questions with our camera security experts.
 Not only can we answer all of your questions, but we will also work with you to offer the best options for your security camera installation while keeping your project on budget.

-Follow our blog to stay up-to-date with CameraSecurityNow.com and connect with us on social media.
-Join in the discussion by commenting below.
+Follow our blog to stay up-to-date with CameraSecurityNow.com and follow us on social media.
+Join the discussion by commenting below.